RandAOLabs/Randomness-Provider/README.md

 ## Graceful Shutdown Policy
 To avoid being slashed, it is critical to run the graceful shutdown in the event of downtime.
 Failing to do so may result in penalties.

-To run this go to "TODO" and navigate to your node and select the "SHUT DOWN" button and sign the transaction.
+To run this go to ar://randao and navigate to your node and select the "SHUT DOWN" button and sign the transaction.
 This will tell your provider to stop serving random.

 After the maintinance is done and your provider is back up again click "START UP" button.